 Fire stations are placed strategically throughout the District to protect property and the District population.
-The District uses defined response time standards, projected population densities and urban growth, as well as actual and planned traffic conditions to determine the best station sites to optimize response times.
+The District uses defined response-time standards, projected population densities and urban growth, as well as actual and planned traffic conditions to determine the best station sites to optimize response times.
 The District continues to implement operational improvements in order to accomplish its strategic goals.
-The recent voter support of the increased replacement local operating levy will allow continued additional response stations and units to be added throughout the District.
-In addition to the Command Center, the District manages and directs services to the public from two Integrated Operations divisions serving defined geographic areas through the North Operating Center and the South Operating Center.
+The local operating levy has allowed additional response stations and units to be added throughout the District.
+In addition to the Command Center, the District manages and directs services to the public from two Integrated Operations divisions serving defined geographic areas through the North Operating Center and South Operating Center.

 As a result of the high quality of services provided, training standards, equipment, staffing, and related support functions, the District is among the leaders in Oregon in obtaining a favorable insurance classification and carries a rating of 2 out of a scale of 1-10 (1 being the most favorable, according to the standards set forth by the Insurance Services Office).
-This classification results in very low premium rates for fire insurance to homeowners within the District.
+This classification results in very-low premium rates for fire insurance to homeowners within the District.